JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day6 Java Advanced: 使用 ArrayList 與 Scanner 設計辦公室打卡系統
+# day6 Java Advanced: Using ArrayList and Scanner to design an ERP Office System for Check-in
 1. This lesson we introduce how to design an Office Check-in System with function of CRUD by ArrayList - API.
 Also, you will learn the application of Scanner